-Take a guided small group tour to the heritage sites of the Knights Templar in Portugal.
+Take a guided small-group tour to the heritage sites of the Knights Templar in Portugal.
 See Almourol Castle, Convent of Christ, and more in Tomar.

-• Journey through the Portugal of the Knights Templar
+- Journey through the Portugal of the Knights Templar

-• Discover Almourol Castle
+- Discover Almourol Castle

-• Visit the Convent of Christ
+- Visit the Convent of Christ

-• Free time in Tomar
+- Free time in Tomar

-• Lisbon hotel pick-up included
+- Lisbon hotel pick-up included

 Lisbon – Almourol Castle – Constancia – Tomar – Church of Santa Maria do Olival – Convent of Christ – Lisbon

 It evokes simultaneously the early days of the Kingdom of Portugal and the Templar Knights Order.
 It is said that the castle was constructed by the Romans, then refashioned by other invading peoples like the Visigoths and Moors.
-The caslte was conquered in 1129 and placed in the trust of Gualdim Paes, the Grand Master of the Knight Templars.
+The castle was conquered in 1129 and placed in the trust of Gualdim Paes, the Grand Master of the Knight Templars.

 Tomar was especially important in the 15th century when it was a center of overseas expansion under Henry the Navigator, the Grand Master of the Order of Christ, the organization that succeeded the Templars in Portugal.
 Here we will visit the Church of Santa Maria do Olival, the headquarters of the Templars, as well as a pantheon of all Grand Masters.